cirosantilli/linux-kernel-module-cheat/README.md

 - <https://github.com/cloudius-systems/osv/issues/49>
 - <https://unix.stackexchange.com/questions/167165/how-to-pass-ctrl-c-in-qemu>

+This is however fortunate when running QEMU with GDB, as the Ctrl + C reaches GDB and breaks.

 ## Automatic startup commands

 When debugging a module, it becomes tedious to wait for build and re-type: